 A load change that is proportional to the frequency change due to the load’s Frequency Response,

-A generation change that is inverse and proportional to the frequency change due to turbine governor action, and
+A generation change that is inverse to and increasing with the frequency change as a result of turbine governor action, and

-A change in energy consumption or production from other devices that vary proportionally to the frequency change and act to arrest the frequency change.
+A change in energy consumption or production from other devices that vary inversely with the frequency change and act to arrest the frequency change.

 Frequency responsive resources (generation, load, and other devices as above described) produce these responses.
 The net effect of these actions is the Balancing Authority’s response to the frequency change, that is, its Frequency Response.
-The combined response of all Balancing Authorities in the Interconnection will cause the Interconnection frequency to settle at some value different from the pre-disturbance value.
-It will not return frequency to the pre-disturbance value because energy changes are proportional to frequency deviations.
+The combined response of all Balancing Authorities in the Interconnection will cause the Interconnection frequency to settle at some value different from the pre-disturbance value and maintain it there.
 Frequency will remain different until the Balancing Authority with the generation/load imbalance (referred to as the “contingent Balancing Authority”) corrects that imbalance, thus returning the Interconnection frequency to its pre-disturbance value.

 2. Response to Internal and External Generation/Load Imbalances — Most of a Balancing Authority’s Frequency Response will be reflected in a change in its actual net interchange.
-By monitoring frequency error (the difference between actual and scheduled frequency) and the change in actual and scheduled interchange in response to the frequency deviation, a Balancing Authority’s automatic generation control (AGC) can determine whether the imbalance in load and generation is internal or external to its system.
-If internal, the Balancing Authority’s AGC and/or deployment of Contingency Reserve should correct the imbalance.
-If external, the Balancing Authority’s AGC should allow its frequency responsive resources to continue responding (as sustained by its Frequency Bias Setting contribution in its ACE equation) until the contingent Balancing Authority corrects its imbalance, which should return frequency to its pre-disturbance value.
+By monitoring frequency error (the difference between actual and scheduled frequency) and the change in actual interchange in response to the frequency deviation, a Balancing Authority’s automatic generation control (AGC) can determine whether the imbalance in load and generation is internal or external to its system.
+If internal, the Balancing Authority’s AGC and/or deployment of Contingency Reserve should gradually correct the imbalance.
+If external, the Balancing Authority’s AGC should allow its frequency responsive resources to continue responding (as allowed by its Frequency Bias Setting contribution in its ACE equation) until the contingent Balancing Authority corrects its imbalance, which should return frequency to its pre-disturbance value.